Martin Green (producer): Eurovision Song Contest

 In 2023, Green acted as the BBC's managing director for that year's Eurovision Song Contest in Liverpool, overseeing delivery of the event and branding.
 The production team subsequently won the 2024 BAFTA Television Award for Best Live Event Coverage.

 In February 2024, Green joined TAIT as their Vice President of Global Live Events, though he left the position nine months later to return to the Eurovision Song Contest as its first director, a new role assuming some of the responsibilities of the executive supervisor, alongside new duties overseeing the event as a whole.

 Following some controversies of the Eurovision Song Contest 2025, on 23 May 2025, he published an open letter to the Eurovision community addressing these concerns.
 On 27 June 2025, the EBU confirmed that, following Martin Österdahl's departure as the contest's executive supervisor, Green would assume his duties on an interim basis while continuing as director.

 On 18 August 2025, Green oversaw the release of a revamped version of the generic Eurovision Song Contest logo for the 2026 contest and beyond.

+In May 2026, Green sparked controversy by stating in interviews that theoretically could return to the competition, even while its war with Ukraine continued.
+Green clarified that Russia's exclusion in 2022 was due to the lack of independence of its state broadcasters, VGTRK and Channel One from the Russian government, rather than the invasion itself, and that any return would depend on compliance with EBU rules.
+The remarks drew criticism from European broadcasters, politicians, and the public.
+Spain's RTVE condemned Green's statements as an “insult to European values” and warned they would “destroy the image of the contest” and hinder Spain's potential return.
+British MPs, including Liberal Democrat Tom Gordon, described the comments as “moral cowardice” and an “appalling betrayal of Ukraine,” demanding assurances that Russia would not be readmitted while the war continued.
+Green’s comments also reignited accusations of double standards, as Russia had been excluded from the contest due to its invasion of Ukraine while has been allowed to compete despite its military actions in the Gaza war; critics argued that this undermined Eurovision's claim to political neutrality and its stated values of peace and unity.
+Green later clarified that there were no active plans or discussions for Russia to return the contest.
+On 4th June 2026, it was raised in the UK's Parliament in the form of an Urgent Question from Tom Gordon MP to the Secretary of State.